hz-9/tool/libraries/docs-build/docs/api/index.api.md

     // (undocumented)
     build(optionsBase: ICommandOptions): Promise<void>;
     // (undocumented)
+    protected docsItemList: IDocsItem[];
+    // (undocumented)
     protected generateAPIDocs(options: ICommandOptions, configOptions: IConfigOptions): Promise<void>;
-    // Warning: (ae-incompatible-release-tags) The symbol "generateNavbarOptions" is marked as @public, but its signature references "ISidebarOptions" which is marked as @internal
+    // (undocumented)
+    protected generateSidebarJson(apiDir: string): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "generateNavbarOptions" is marked as @public, but its signature references "INavbarOptions" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "getLocales" is marked as @public, but its signature references "ILocales" which is marked as @internal
     //
     // (undocumented)
-    protected generateNavbarOptions(docsList: IDocsItem[], sidebarOptions: ISidebarOptions, navbarOptions?: INavbarOptions): Promise<INavbarOptions>;
+    protected getLocales(options: ICommandOptions): ILocales;
-    // Warning: (ae-incompatible-release-tags) The symbol "generateSidebarOptions" is marked as @public, but its signature references "ISidebarOptions" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "getNavName" is marked as @public, but its signature references "Lang" which is marked as @internal
     //
     // (undocumented)
-    protected generateSidebarOptions(docsList: IDocsItem[], sidebarOptions?: ISidebarOptions): Promise<ISidebarOptions>;
+    protected getNavName(navName: ILangObj, lang: Lang): string;
     // (undocumented)
-    protected getNavName(navName: IDocsParseSchemeLang, lang: string): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "getSidebar" is marked as @public, but its signature references "ISidebarArrayOptions" which is marked as @internal
-    //
-    // (undocumented)
-    protected getSidebar(apiDir: string): ISidebarArrayOptions;
+    protected moveAndWatch(options: ICommandOptions): Promise<void>;
     // Warning: (ae-incompatible-release-tags) The symbol "moveVuepressTemp" is marked as @public, but its signature references "IRenderOptions" which is marked as @internal
     //
     // (undocumented)
     protected moveVuepressTemp(vuepressDirPath: string, renderOptions: IRenderOptions): Promise<void>;
+    // Warning: (ae-incompatible-release-tags) The symbol "navbarOptionsGroup" is marked as @public, but its signature references "INavbarOptionsGroup" which is marked as @internal
+    //
     // (undocumented)
+    protected navbarOptionsGroup: INavbarOptionsGroup;
+    // (undocumented)
     protected needDeleteDirList: string[];
     // (undocumented)
-    protected parseAPIConfig(options: ICommandOptions, tempDir: string): Promise<IConfigOptions>;
+    protected parseAPIExtractorJson(options: ICommandOptions, tempDir: string): Promise<IConfigOptions>;
-    // Warning: (ae-forgotten-export) The symbol "DocsParseScheme" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "praseSidebarJson" is marked as @public, but its signature references "ISidebarArrayOptions" which is marked as @internal
     //
     // (undocumented)
-    protected parseScheme(options: ICommandOptions, docsParseScheme?: Partial<typeof DocsParseScheme>): Promise<IDocsItem[]>;
-    // Warning: (ae-incompatible-release-tags) The symbol "praseSidebarJson" is marked as @public, but its signature references "ISidebarOptions" which is marked as @internal
-    //
+    protected praseSidebarJson(dirPath: string): ISidebarArrayOptions | undefined;
     // (undocumented)
-    protected praseSidebarJson(dirPath: string): ISidebarOptions | undefined;
-    // (undocumented)
     protected runApiDocumenter(options: ICommandOptions, configOptions: IConfigOptions): Promise<void>;
     // (undocumented)
     protected runApiExtractor(options: ICommandOptions, configOptions: IConfigOptions): Promise<void>;
-    // Warning: (ae-incompatible-release-tags) The symbol "sortNavbarOptions" is marked as @public, but its signature references "INavbarOptions" which is marked as @internal
+    // Warning: (ae-forgotten-export) The symbol "DocsParseScheme" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    protected sortNavbarOptions(navbarOptions: INavbarOptions): INavbarOptions;
+    protected scan(options: ICommandOptions, docsParseScheme?: Partial<typeof DocsParseScheme>, inRush?: boolean): Promise<IDocsItem[]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "sidebarOptionsGroup" is marked as @public, but its signature references "ISidebarOptionsGroup" which is marked as @internal
+    //
     // (undocumented)
+    protected sidebarOptionsGroup: ISidebarOptionsGroup;
+    // (undocumented)
     protected toAbsolute(options: ICommandOptions): ICommandOptions;
     // (undocumented)
     protected transformFileOrDir(from: string, to: string, transform?: (c: string) => string): void;
     // (undocumented)
     protected vuepressAction(docsSpace: string, action?: VuepressAction): Promise<void>;
-    // (undocumented)
-    protected watchChange(docsList: IDocsItem[], options: ICommandOptions): Promise<void>;
 }

 // @public